Case Transfer Criteria and Procedures

 • Current approved JV220 (within six (6) months)

-• TILP referrals submitted for all children over 15 years old.
+• TILP referrals submitted for all children sixteen (16) years of age or older.

 • SSI referral completed/submitted for all children over 16 ½ years of age in care.

-• Signed 90-Day transition plan within 90 days of youth turning 18 year olds.
+• Signed 90-Day transition plan within 90 days of youth turning eighteen (18) year olds.

 • All AB12 documents for 18-year-old (SOC 161 +162) filed in Emancipation Folder.